klahnakoski/mo-deploy/docs/library-versioning.md

 This is fine for mature projects; the code is stable and production quality; it is unlikely you will need a bug fixed in the library, and the few bugs in the library are unlikely to affect your use cases.

 If a library is still changing, or if it still needs stabilization work, then packaged projects make it difficult to change the library code.
+Packages are not *expedient*.

-### Single Repo?
+### Monoe Repo?

-Storing all your code in a single repo allows you to change both the project code and the library code together.
+Storing all your code in a monolithic repo allows you to change both the project code and the library code together.
 There are detriments:

 * All projects must be in the same repo to benefit from the library code
 * Repo can get enormous,